kepaxabier/AzterTest/README.md

+Aztertest calculates multiple metrics and indicators of the texts' content and analyzing those results to determine the complexity level of those texts.

-To use AzterTest you have to install the following modules:
+To use AzterTest online: http://161.35.202.53/

+If you want to install Aztertest locally, you have to install the following modules:

 This version use NLPCube parser: pip3 install nlpcube